open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 The `.tmp` extension is used for files while data writing is in process (e.g.
 `2024-05-15T175941.2228167Z-6649ff8ce55144b88a99c440a0b9feea.blob.tmp`).

-### File Access

-Access to the stored files is controlled by the underlying file system permissions set on the directory where the files are stored.

-### Data format
+### Data format and security

-The data contained within the file is stored in its original, unprocessed format provided in the byte array.
+The data contained within the file(blob) is unencrypted and stored in its original, unprocessed format provided in the byte array.
+If specific security requirements need to be met, it's crucial to configure the [directory](#path) to restrict access (ensuring that the process running your application has write access to this directory), thus preventing unauthorized users from reading its contents.

 ### Data retention